 It takes many kinds of workers to keep the insurance industry operating.
 In addition to jobs found in most industries, such as accountants, attorneys, and human resources, information technology, and marketing professionals, there are several positions unique to the insurance industry.
 Most jobs involve assessing risk (actuaries), developing products and plans (underwriters), selling the plans (sales agents and brokers), administering the plans, and examining and adjudicating claims (claims adjusters, investigators, examiners).
 In the health insurance industry, there are even more unique jobs.
 Health-care professionals help companies develop policies, plans, and procedures.
 They also help examine insurance claims and act as consultants.

 Many people consider insurance jobs to be boring and monotonous, but insurance-related fields are often ranked amongst the most desirable professions available.
-U.S. News & World Report ranked the career of insurance sales agent as the 80th-best job in 2020, and 12th in best jobs without a college degree (although you’ll need a degree to work in many insurance careers).
-Actuary, another common insurance industry career, ranked 54th.
-CareerCast.com ranked the occupation of actuary as the 10th-best job (out of 200 total careers ranked) in 2019 in terms of work environment, income, employment outlook, level of stress, and other criteria.
+For example, U.S. News & World Report ranked the career of actuary (a common insurance career) as the 27th-best job in 2023.
+The career of insurance sales agent also often appears on U.S. News and other “best company” lists.
 Salaries are strong for many careers in the insurance industry.
-For example, in 2019, insurance underwriters ($77,640), insurance sales agents ($67,780), and insurance appraisers-auto damage ($66,240) all earned higher mean salaries than the mean ($53,490) for workers in all careers.
+For example, in 2022, insurance actuaries ($126,220), insurance underwriters ($76,230), insurance appraisers-auto damage ($69,380), and insurance sales agents ($57,860) all earned higher median salaries than the median ($46,300) for workers in all careers.

 Increasing jury awards in areas such as product liability and medical malpractice combined with changing economic conditions and widely varying weather patterns make it challenging for insurance companies to operate profitably.
 Additionally, consumers tired of rising medical costs and associated raises in insurance premiums are looking to the industry for competitively priced solutions.
-Insurance companies are ripe for top talent—especially sales agents, actuaries, blockchain developers and other information technology professionals, and data analysts—that can help companies compete in these challenging times.
+Insurance companies are ripe for top talent—especially sales agents, actuaries, and artificial intelligence experts, data analysts, and other information technology professionals—that can help companies compete in these challenging times.

 - Accountants